vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 ## Result

-The video shows the preview in action along with the simulator.
-In our sample application we just list all properties in a table to show the raw data.
-We can see how the values are changing simultaneously.
-When we click on the `cold` or `hot` button the set temperature is adjusted accordingly in the simulator.
+This video shows our final app in action!
+Besides the controls we went over, you can see that we have a second button to set the temperature to hot.
+We also list out all the data points in a table control, to show the raw data.
+As you can see, the values change simultaneously.
+And when we click the temperature-setting buttons, the temperature in the simulator on the right updates accordingly.

 ![Peakboard BACnet sample application preview video](/assets/2025-12-13/result.gif)